-Established in 2001, Cambridge Health Alliance's Volunteer Health Advisor (VHA) Program is operated by the Community Affairs Department.
+Established in 2001, CHA's Volunteer Health Advisor (VHA) Program is operated by the Department of Community Health Improvement.
 The program is a volunteer-driven, multicultural, and multilingual health education and outreach initiative, designed to create an effective and cost efficient outreach network to improve community health status.

 The VHA peer counseling/peer helper model is an evidence-based strategy for providing education and support for health behavior change.
 Our trained VHAs are able to reach community members often inaccessible to paid staff by providing peer-based support, health education, and health promotion activities where the volunteers live, work, and go to church.